 What Is the Most Common Goldendoodle Color?

-Despite being common, these black pups are not highly sought after.
-They might just be the least favorite of Goldendoodle enthusiasts because they don’t look like teddy bears which is the main selling point of this crossbreed.
+Despite being common and easy to breed, these black pups are not highly sought after.
+They are not too popular with Goldendoodle enthusiasts because they don’t look like teddy bears which is the main selling point of this crossbreed.

 What Is the Rarest Goldendoodle Color?